mko-x/docker-nginx-proxy/README.md

 ## Thanks

-However:
 **Many thanks to Jason for his great work!**

 ## More

-See also readme data at Jason's [github repo](https://github.com/jwilder/nginx-proxy) for more information about [docker-gen](https://github.com/jwilder/docker-gen), [templates](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/) and more.
+See also readme at Jason's [github repo](https://github.com/jwilder/nginx-proxy) for more information about [docker-gen](https://github.com/jwilder/docker-gen), [templates](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/).

 Topics covered there among others: